UCF/Query-Terms-by-Post-Type/README.txt

 == Usage ==

 = Usage with `get_terms()` =
-When retrieving terms via `get_terms()`, pass in the `post_types` argument with either a string or array of strings for each taxonomy name to filter against.
+When retrieving terms via `get_terms()`, pass in the `post_types` argument with either a string or array of strings for each post type name to filter against.
 Terms assigned to _any_ of the provided post types will be returned (not _all_).

 Examples, with a custom taxonomy "genre", and post types "book" and "magazine":